Top 9 Foods for PMDD

 Consider adding a magnesium-rich salad to your lunch or incorporating sautéed greens into your dinner rotation.
 Experiment with different recipes to find enjoyable ways to include these nutrient-dense greens in your diet.

 five large sacks of wholegrain foods4.
-Whole Grains for Stable Energy:
+Legumes:

-wood spoon heaped with ground turmeric6.
-Turmeric for Anti-Inflammatory Support:
+6. Turmeric for Anti-Inflammatory Support:

 Chronic inflammation is a contributing factor to various PMDD symptoms.
 Turmeric boasts potent anti-inflammatory and antioxidant properties.
 Including turmeric in your diet may help mitigate inflammatory responses, providing relief from discomfort.